sepsalimi/JobApplicationUpdater/README.md

 1) Creates a new child folder with the inputted Company name, then a folder within this with the inputted position name and date.

 2) Updates Cover Letter based on inputted information.
-  - Replaces all "DATE" with the current date,
+  - Replaces "DATE" with the current date,
   - "COMPANY" with inputted company name,
   - "POSITION" with inputted position name